SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

     decimal-digit --> Digit 0 through 9, or underscore
     hexadecimal-digit --> Digit 0 through 9, a through f, A through F, or underscore

 ..
+TODO: Brian suggests describing this grammar in prose only.
+   This syntactic category is used elsewhere though.

+..
 TODO Pick one of the above ways of describing digits.

 ..
 TR: The prose and grammar above assume underscores go between digits.